 The Age of precision is on its way

 Smart, digital, and traceable money, of course, raises a number of ethical questions about surveillance and privacy.
 How much should the state interfere in how we spend our money?
 In response, Liselotte Lyngsø sees the growing investment interest from private individuals as a good thing.
 She explains how important it is that ordinary Danes start to have an attitude towards their investments.
-It can’t just be random pension companies that take care of it.
-And we will have more and more to say about the money field in the future.
-This makes the market more difficult to see through.
-We used to almost know exactly which algorithm the banks were thinking of.
+They shouldn’t just let random pension companies handle them.

+In the future, we will have more and more to say about the money field.
+This will make the market more difficult to see through.
+We used to almost know exactly which algorithm the banks were operating through.
 In the future, we will have more but smaller players in the field who are not necessarily logical-thinking but who are able to be emotional in their actions.

 All in all, we are entering a new era.
-After the agricultural society, the industrial society and the information society, we are on our way to the precision society, where data becomes the decisive focal point.
+After the agricultural society, the industrial society, and the information society, we are on our way to the precision society, where data becomes the decisive focal point.

 The age of precision will be about making wiser choices.
 It’s silly that a car stays parked 90% of the time and fills up expensive areas.
 It is also foolish to put so much fertilizer in the fields that it sinks into the groundwater.
 Why invest in something short-term?